DFRobot/uPyCraft_src/README.md

 1. python3.4:<br>

     download address:https://www.python.org/downloads/windows/ <br>
-        add python to the windows environment variable when installed.<br>
+        add python to the windows environment variable when installed, such as C:/Python34<br>

     update pip： python -m pip install -U pip add pip to the windows environment variable, such as C:/Python34/Scripts